Scroll down for a list of Teaching Spelling DOs and Don’ts

 - Don’t stop teaching phonics for decoding and spelling once the Y1 phonic checks have taken place.
-It takes around three years of direct and systematic phonics to teach the opaque English alphabet code.
+Teaching the opaque English alphabet code takes around three years of direct and systematic phonics.
 Much of the advanced code, which contains essential knowledge of common spelling alternatives, remains to be taught in Y2 and beyond.
-Polysyllable word spelling benefits from continuing focus throughout the primary years.
+Multisyllable word spelling benefits from continuing focus throughout the primary years.

 - DO ensure that children in Reception and KS1 routinely write simple dictated sentences that consist of words with the spellings taught so far. ”Carefully chosen dictation activities enable pupils to practise and apply their spelling knowledge and segmenting skill to use the content they have been taught and to do so without having their working memories overloaded by composing sentences.”
 (Ofsted Research Review Series.
 English.
 2022)

 - Don’t confuse sending home lists of words to learn for a spelling test with teaching code knowledge and phonics skills for spelling.
 They are not the same thing.